tslight/go-type/docs/STATS_AND_WPM.md

 Details:
 - Characters counted are UTF-8 runes (so multi-byte characters don’t inflate counts).
 - Only characters typed **this session** (post-baseline) contribute to WPM.
-- If duration is zero or near-zero, WPM is reported as 0 to avoid unrealistic spikes.
+- For very short sessions: if you typed any characters but elapsed time is under 1 second, we compute WPM with a minimum of 1 second to avoid a misleading 0.00 value.

 ## Accuracy & Errors
 - **Accuracy (%)**: `(correct_characters / total_text_length) * 100`.
 It compares your input against the source text up to the shorter length.
 Characters beyond the text count as errors.